scrabbletank/farhome-rules/rulesdoc.md

 At this stage process any modifiers from abilities, skills or features that effect your roll.
 For example, you would process the Hex condition here, nullifying a remaining critical.
 If you do not have at least 1 success at this point the roll is considered a fail.

 Comparing rolls follows the same rules: Opponents remaining successes nullify your successes, and their criticals nullify your criticals.
-Finally, if you have 0 or more successes the roll is a success.
-All ties are considered a success for the instigator.
+Finally, if you have 1 or more successes the roll is a success.
+Ties favor the defender if there is one, or the most neutral action.

 #### Types of Rolls
 The minimum number of dice you can roll is 1 normal die, or 1 defense die for defense rolls.
 Most rolls use an attribute, adding a normal dice for each point in the attribute.
 Attributes that are negative add bad dice instead.
 For example, making a roll that uses Strength you would roll 1 + your Strength score in dice.